HL7/US-Core/input/intro-notes/StructureDefinition-us-core-procedure-intro.md

 **Each Procedure Must Have:**

 1.  a status
-1.  a code that identifies the type of procedure performed on the patient
+2.  a code that identifies the type of procedure performed on the patient*
-1.  a patient
+3.  a patient
-2.  when the procedure was performed*
+4.  when the procedure was performed*

-\*This elements have the following constraints: **SHALL** be present if status is 'completed' or 'in-progress'.

 **Each Procedure Must Support:**

 1. the encounter associated with the procedure

 {% include additional-requirements-intro.md type="Procedure" %}

 1. a reason or indication for referral or consultation*

-\*see guidance below
+*see guidance below

 **Profile Specific Implementation Guidance:**

+- \*The `Procedure.code` is mandatory if `Procedure.status` is 'completed' or 'in-progress'.
+- <span class="bg-success" markdown="1">\*The `Procedure.code` has an *additional binding* of "current" and a base "preferred" binding.</span><!-- new-content -->
+   - <span class="bg-success" markdown="1">For the conformance rules on current binding for coded data, review [this section](general-requirements.html#current-binding-for-coded-elements) in the General Requirements page.</span><!-- new-content -->
-- Procedure codes can be taken from SNOMED-CT, CPT, HCPCS II, ICD-10-PCS, CDT.
-LOINC.
+   - Procedure codes can be taken from SNOMED-CT, CPT, HCPCS II, ICD-10-PCS, CDT, or LOINC.
       - Only LOINC concepts that reflect actual procedures **SHOULD** be used
 - A procedure including an implantable device **SHOULD** use `Procedure.focalDevice` with a reference to the [US Core Implantable Device Profile].
 - See the [Screening and Assessments] guidance page for more information when exchanging Social Determinants of Health (SDOH) Procedures